nathanhoad/godot_dialogue_manager/docs/Writing_Dialogue.md

 - Nothing => END
 ```

-If a response prompt contains a character name then it will be treated as an actual line of dialogue when the player selects it.
+If a response prompt contains a character name, it will be treated as an actual line of dialogue when the player selects it.

 For example: